If there’s one thing that’s universal across all species on Earth (except maybe spiders), it’s the belief that flies are annoying.

 A little of this stuff goes a long way (and that’s probably due to the smell, which is atrocious), so there’s no need to slather your pooch’s entire body with it.
 You simply lather a little bit on the affected area with your fingers, and then watch as the flies stay away.

 If your mutt is constantly being attacked and pestered by flies, there’s really nothing like Farnam Flys-Off Ointment.
-Not only was it the clear choice for the top spot, but it’s head and shoulders above the rest (except for our #2 product, but there’s a reason for that, which you’ll see shortly).
+Not only was it the clear choice for the top spot on our list for best dog fly repellent, but it’s head and shoulders above the rest (except for our #2 product, but there’s a reason for that, which you’ll see shortly).

 2. Farnam Flys-Off Insect Repellent for Dogs — Best Value